Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Culburra Beach had a median income among taxpayers of $47,354 and an average income of $59,691 in the financial year 2023, according to latest ATO data aggregated by AreaSearch.
-This compares to figures for Rest of NSW which were $52,390 (median) and $65,215 (average).
-By September 2025, estimates based on Wage Price Index growth of 8.86% suggest median income will be approximately $51,550 and average income $64,980.
-According to the 2021 Census, household incomes in Culburra Beach fell between the 16th and 17th percentiles nationally, with family incomes at the 16th percentile and personal incomes at the 16th percentile.
-Income distribution showed that 27.3% of residents (803 people) earned between $800 - 1,499, contrasting with the broader area where the $1,500 - 2,999 bracket was dominant at 29.9%.
-Housing affordability pressures were severe in Culburra Beach, with only 84.3% of income remaining after housing costs, ranking at the 17th percentile nationally.
+The suburb of Culburra Beach had a median income among taxpayers of $47,354 and an average income of $59,691 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+These figures were lower than those for Regional NSW, which stood at $52,390 (median) and $65,215 (average).
+By September 2025, based on Wage Price Index growth of 8.86%, estimated incomes would be approximately $51,550 (median) and $64,980 (average).
+The 2021 Census showed that household, family, and personal incomes in Culburra Beach all fell between the 16th and 16th percentiles nationally.
+Income distribution revealed that the $800 - $1,499 bracket dominated with 27.3% of residents (803 people), contrasting with the broader area where the $1,500 - $2,999 bracket led at 29.9%.
+Housing affordability pressures were severe, with only 84.3% of income remaining, ranking at the 17th percentile.

 Frequently Asked Questions - Income